xzzhang2/xzzhang2.github.io/pages/tutorial.md

 ---
 layout: page
-title: workshops
+title: outreach
-description: Xinzhi Zhang's workshops, talks, and tutorials
+description: Xinzhi Zhang's outreach activities and social impacts
 ---

 I have organized and attended several events, workshops, and seminars on the application of digital media data analytics, multimedia storytelling, and society well-being.